FirelyTeam/firely-docs/simplifier/simplifierWriteConnector.rst

 Basic Ajax
 ----------
-With JQuery, you have som basic AJAX methods to fetch or post data to servers.
+With JQuery, you have some basic AJAX methods to fetch or post data to servers.
 For example:

 	.. code-block:: Javascript